 Pre-defined operations defined on types can be used to inspect the objects that are part of the model at any time during the transformation.
-More precisely there is a MOF extent corresponding to each parameter.
-Any object creation occurs in an extent associated with a model parameter.
+More precisely each ModelParameter has a ModelType for a MOF Extent whose members are the root objects of the corresponding Model.